 The adage of the “customer is always right” rings true in 2020.
 Nothing is as valuable (or damaging) as a customer review or experience.
 Consider how your business and internal team prioritizes the customer – at every stage of their buying journey – in hopes of a positive service experience, glowing review, and ultimately, raving fan.

-Leverage powerful review gathering and publishing tools, power up online reviews and consider taking a closer look at previous customer experiences for gaps and holes.
-Consider the shift 2020 has pushed on service specifics, and ensure your online efforts reflect your own pivoting protocol.
+Leverage powerful review gathering and publishing tools, power up online reviews, and consider taking a closer look at previous customer experiences for gaps and holes.
+Consider the shift 2020 has pushed on service specifics, and ensure your online efforts reflect your pivoting protocol.

-While your ideal customer may find your services online, a lack of reviews or clearly published experiences may deter them from the next steps.
-In fact, Fan & Fuel reports that 92% of people hesitate to make a purchase when there are no reviews available.
+While your ideal customer may find your services online, a lack of reviews or published experiences may deter them from the next steps.
+Fan & Fuel reports that 92% of people hesitate to purchase when there are no reviews available.

 We couldn’t have predicted what 2020 had in store, and while there is certainly a light at the end of the tunnel, such uncertainty remains.
 As such, we will continue to prioritize our efforts towards sound trends and takeaways to better small businesses for a brighter bottom line, and 2021… come what may.